Skip to content

 Principal paydown effects (balance decreases over time, reducing interest in later months).
 Variable rates that may change during the year.
 Promotional rates on credit cards.
 Minimum payment requirements.
 Late fees or penalty APR escalations.
 Interest-only payment periods on some debt types.
 Tax deductibility of mortgage or student loan interest in jurisdictions where it applies.
 New debt accumulation that offsets payoff progress.

-Common Annual Cost of Credit Mistakes
+Patterns Commonly Observed in Annual Cost of Credit

 Example Scenario

-Debt balances with various APRs produce $4,310.00 in annual interest cost.
+Debt balances with various APRs produce 4,310.00 in annual interest cost.

 Inputs